azer89/HelloVulkan/README.md

 # Vulkan PBR

-A low-level implementation of physically-based lighting model to generate realistic rendering in real time.
+An implementation of physically-based lighting model to generate realistic rendering in real time.

 ### Features
 * Cubemap and mesh rendering.